dgilland/logconfig/README.rst

 This simple library exposes several helper methods for configuring the standard library's ``logging`` module.
 There's nothing fancy about it.
 Under the hood ``configlog`` uses ``logging.config`` to load various configuartion formats.

+In addition to configuration loading, ``configlog`` provides helpers for easily converting a configured logger's handlers utilize a queue.

 Supported Configuration Formats
 -------------------------------